EESSI/docs/docs/governance/policies.md

 ### 3.2 Non-Software Contributions

-- Contributions to build logic, test suites, or infrastructure must be testable and documented.
+- Contributions to build logic, test suites, or infrastructure should be testable and documented.
 - Specific requirements may be defined by the relevant Team.

 ---